mikependon/RepoDB/Docs/_build/html/_sources/pages/connection.rst.txt

 		connection.MergeAll(orders);
 	}

-Also, multiple columns can be used as the qualifier for `MergeAll` operation.
+Also, multiple columns can be used as the qualifiers for `MergeAll` operation.

 ::